rschristopher/ischristtrue.com/src/modern-views/free-will.md

- has occasionally drifted, often times with deliberate misrepresentations into semi-Pelagian views, resulting in renewed free-will debates amongst Christians that parallel the debates in the early church history.
+ has occasionally drifted, often times with deliberate misrepresentations into semi-Pelagian views, resulting in renewed debates that parallel those from early church history.
 For example,
  reformed theologians continue to debate this exact topic, resulting in [Arminianism vs Monergism](https://www.monergism.com/arminianisms),